briansworth/briansworth.github.io/_posts/2017-11-5-Get-List-of-Installed-Applications.md

 ---
 layout: post
-title: Get List of Installed Applications
+title: PowerShell - Get List of Installed Applications
 ---

 <p>
   Getting a list of installed applications seems like something a lot of Windows admins would like to do.<br>
-  Unfortuneately, there isn't an Out-of-the-Box way to do this with PowerShell.
+  Unfortunately, there isn't an Out-of-the-Box way to do this with PowerShell.
 </p>

 ### Common ways of listing applications